slowernews/hamster-system/README.md

 ---
-## How to organize your workflow
+## HAMSTER-FLOW: organize your workflow
-*'Managing a workflow consists on managing a collection of inputs'.*
+*'Manage a collection of inputs'.*

 - 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
     - actionable inputs (todos) are managed in one text file and one paper notebook: calendar and now.